gammapy/gammapy/docs/overview.rst

 Data reduction (DL3 -> DL4)
 ---------------------------

+In the next stage of the analysis the event are binned into multidimensional data structures (maps).
 There are many data reduction options, but the main ones are whether to do a 3D cube analysis or a 1D spectral analysis, and whether to keep individual observations as separate datasets for a joint likelihood fit or whether to group